pág. 8796

 past simple, even though narrative stories are usually written in the past tense as they describe past

-.
+events.
 When students change tenses inappropriately, it can confuse the reader.
 As a result, the text may

 become less accessible, especially to readers unfamiliar with the context.

+Excerpt 10.
 (Grammar Knowledge in Using Different Tenses)

-In a classroom Albert Einstein is mister.
+Student 11: In a classroom Albert Einstein is mister.
 He is scientific and speaked a button.
 They students

 think.
 The mister Albert Einstein is suspicious.
-In the mater the quimic the mister speaking
+In the mater the quimic the mister speaking - Press,

 press, press, press.
-The mister repetion for much sometime
+The mister repetion for much sometimes.
+The students make a circle and look the

 mister pressed the button and...Explosion The students is surprised.

-OMG, speaked owne.
+-OMG, speaked owne.
 This is increible. everything flew.
 This is a sience?
 (Pre-test writing.
 Date:

 25/10/24)